11 Aug Improve Your Work Productivity With Process Automation

 Benefits of Process Automation

 Like in manufacturing, business processes can also benefit from process automation.
-When business processes are properly automated, the goal is to minimize the waste in time and resources that the original process contained.
+When business processes are correctly automated, the goal is to minimize the waste in time and resources that the original process contained.

 An example of a process automation activity includes eliminating paper requisition forms within an organization.
 When employees can enter their requests in electronic form, a copy can be sent to each required contact, and the request can be automatically entered into the requisition system and linked with the accounting system and the shipping/receiving system.
 This move from paper to electronic entry eliminates the need for another employee to enter that data into one or more systems for processing, tracking, and notification.

 Keys to a Successful Process Automation Implementation

 Process automation requires a buy-in from all levels of a company, from c-level officers down through the staff.
 All personnel has to see the value in improving company efficiency and understand that the investment in process automation will result in a significant return that will benefit employees, customers, and stockholders.

 Frost & Sullivan Research Analyst Katarzyna Owczarczyk notes, “Key factors to establishing successful automation systems include faster and more reliable networking solutions such as industrial computers which, when combined with advanced process control software, function as automation supervisors with the ability to connect external machines and plants.”